Grant Guidelines and Application

 SPRING Grant Application Deadline:

-Applications for the Fall grant cycle must be completed and submitted to SEF by November 7, 2017.
-A final determination on each application received will be conveyed to the applicant no later than December 15, 2017.
+Applications for the Spring grant cycle must be completed and submitted to SEF by March 26, 2018.
+A final determination on each application received will be conveyed to the applicant no later than April 26, 2018.

 Any individual employed by the Scarborough School District is eligible to apply for a grant as long as the direct impact on students can be demonstrated.
 Applicants are encouraged to partner with other teachers, students and community members initially or in the future.